DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ## Specify Target Browsers

-You must specify the browsers where you wish to run tests in the first command line parameter.
+You should specify the browsers where you want to run tests in the first command line parameter.

 TestCafe automatically detects the supported browsers installed on the local machine.
 Use [browser aliases](../../concepts/browsers.md) to identify the target browser: